shuaibw/cse6302project/TaxonomyOfWebAccessibilityViolations.md

 - **Syntactic Violations:**
 - **Layout Violations:**
-- **Semantic Violations:** These violations require manual review and are not reliably detected by automated tools like Wave or Playwright.
+- **Semantic Violations:** **We defined the violations that require manual review and are not reliably detected by automated tools like Wave or Playwright.**

 ## Semantic Violations Table